-The Society has a growing base of current account customers, which it estimates accounts for a 7.9 per cent. share of main standard and package current accounts in the United Kingdom.
-A record 816,000 current accounts were opened with the Society over the year to 4 April 2018, an increase of 3 per cent. over the previous year ended 4 April 2017.
-The Society continues to perform well on switching through the Current Account Switch Service.
-The Society is also Which?
-'Banking Brand of the Year 2018'.
+The Society has a growing base of current account customers, which it estimates accounts for an 8 per cent. share of main standard and packaged current accounts in the United Kingdom.
+The Society opened 794,000 new current accounts in the year ended 4 April 2019 (year ended 4 April 2018: 816,000) maintaining market share of openings.
+One in five of all switchers moved to Nationwide, increasing market share of switchers to 21.5 per cent. (year ended 4 April 2018: 15.8 per cent.).